ChasinSpin/astrid/docs/AssemblyGuide.md

 # Assembly Guide - Partial Kit (Skill Level Beginner)

+### Note: The partial kit is no longer being sold as it's replaced by the IOTA Assembled Astrid.

+###This remains for reference purposes only.

 Astrid can be purchased with some parts pre-assembled, this is known as the "Partial Kit".
 The kit also requires some additional parts that you will need to purchase separately.
 These instructions detail how to assemble the partial kit and the parts you need to purchase to build a working Astrid.

 [Assembly Video](https://www.youtube.com/watch?v=mhg2wGE4-7w) also demonstrates the assembly process and should be used in combination with the information here.